 It seems fitting that the beliefs, lifestyles and languages that for so long were seen as backwards, primitive and impediments to progress can now be looked to for lessons that could help my own society avoid advancing ourselves into extinction.

 Yet the true test of resilience is still to come, as our planet enters a storm of biological and cultural extinctions unprecedented in human history.
 Many have labelled our current epoch the Anthropocene, since the global environmental impact of humans (Anthropos) is currently greater than any other geological, climactic or telluric force.
 In the Anthropocene, humans are eradicating species nearly as quickly as the asteroid that wiped out dinosaurs 66 million years ago.

 As societies like the Maya demonstrate, however, this emphasis on humanity as the agents of environmental degradation sells humanity short.
 Most humans through time have existed in cultural contexts in which engagements with the environment have been symbiotic.
 Environmental destruction is not in human nature, but social nature, and social nature is malleable.
 This, if anything, should give us hope.

 On the horizon, beyond the artefacts of pyramids and forests, gods galloped on distant rainclouds that would bring life to the corn, and to the village.
 We followed the path home, and I hoped that the Maya and their forests would continue keeping one another alive.

-Jordan Thomas is a Marshall Scholar pursuing his MSc in Sustainability, Culture and Development at Durham University in the UK.
+Jordan Thomas is studying for an MRes in social anthropology at the University of Cambridge in the UK.
 He has conducted research and written on food movements in the United States, Mexico, Central America and South America.